hassantahhan/content-delivery-demo/README.md

 - [What is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)

 ## High-Level Architecture
 The demonstration application can be divided into two parts: static content hosted on S3 and dynamic content hosted on EC2.
 The static webpage is backed by a simple Express.js application that listens to HTTP requests and sends back a JSON response that includes the headers received in the request.
-All content is distributed using CloudFront to lower the end-user latency (the time it takes to load the first byte of the file) and achieve higher data transfer rates.
+Content is distributed using CloudFront to lower the end-user latency (the time it takes to load the first byte of the file) and achieve higher data transfer rates.
+For this application, CloudFront only needs to forward GET and HEAD requests, which exludes other HTTP methods, the query string, and cookies in viewer requests.

 ![Screenshot](architecture.jpg)